armagansenol/project-rock-paper-scissors/README.md

 Html, Css and JavaScript used in this project.

-Part of The Odin Project Curriculum.
-For more info: https://www.theodinproject.com/courses/web-development-101/lessons/rock-paper-scissors
+Part of The Odin Project curriculum, for more info: https://www.theodinproject.com/courses/web-development-101/lessons/rock-paper-scissors